Master of Science in Social Work

 The Kent School of Social Work offers a graduate program of study leading to the Master of Science in Social Work degree.
 The MSSW program is designed to help students achieve their maximum potential through a carefully structured curriculum of foundation and specialized courses.

 The MSSW program offers a variety of both 60-hour and Advanced Standing 30-hour (for qualified BSW applicants) curriculum plans, including options for full-time, part-time, weekend and online classes.
-Both the Foundation and Advanced years include a 16 hour/week field practicum.
-There are opportunities to specialize in: , Military Social Work, School Social Work, Alcohol and Drug Counseling, Gerontology, Mental Health, Psychosocial Oncology, and Leadership, Management and Supervision Specialization.
+Both Foundation and Advanced years include an approximate 16 hour/week field practicum.
+There are opportunities to specialize in: Military Social Work, School Social Work, Alcohol and Drug Counseling, Gerontology, Mental Health, Psychosocial Oncology, and Leadership, Management and Supervision Specialization.

 Looking for an international component?
 Click here to learn about our Social Work Exchange Program.